stefanweck/dungeongeneration/README.md

 You can view a live demo with the current code on GitHub right here: [Live Demo](http://stefanweck.nl/github/dungeongeneration/).
-Note: Move the character around with your arrow keys!
+Note: Move the character around with your WASD keys!

 ## What's Next